gchimon/kids-bullying/README.en.md

 - All key elements include tabindex, aria-label, aria-live, dynamic alt text, high contrast, RTL/LTR support, keyboard navigation, graph descriptions, and accessible tabs.
 - Hierarchical headers (h1-h3), focus management, error messages with aria-live, and dynamic content accessibility.

+### 🗣️ TTS Usage Example
+- To listen to a section: click the speaker button (🔊) at the top of any section.
+- Click again to stop, or click another to switch.
+- Adjust speech rate and pitch using the sliders at the top of the page.
+- Settings are saved automatically for your next visit.
+- If no Hebrew voice is available, a gentle message with install instructions will appear.

 ---